diem-ai/les_pays_en_chiffres/README.md

 In the creation of the db instance, there is the choice of the cloud Region.
 Some Regions only have the version 9.x.y.
 I had to try out many Regions to obtain the version 11.x.y on US-East-1 (Northen Virginia) in AWS cloud.

 ### Notes on tools
 To test my DDL code/script on the remote db in ElephantSQL, I use the tool PSQL (psql).
-The tool is pacgaged with PostgreSql.
-To have it I installe PostgreSQL (12.0) on my PC.
+The tool is packaged with PostgreSql.
+To have it I installed PostgreSQL (12.0) on my PC.
 The PostgreSql website is here https://www.enterprisedb.com/downloads/postgres-postgresql-downloads.

 I also use the tool pgAdmin to create the db objects and to do the testing in the development phase.
 The pgAdmin website is here https://www.pgadmin.org/.